meilisearch/specifications/text/0028-indexing-csv.md

 curl \
   -X PUT 'http://localhost:7700/indexes/movies/documents' \
   -H 'Content-Type: text/csv' \
-  --data-binary data.csv
+  --data '
+    "id","label","price:number","colors","description"\n
+    "1","hoodie","19.99","purple","Hey, you will rock at summer time."
+  '
 ```
 > Response code: 202 Accepted

 ##### Errors handling

 > - Sending a different payload than the `Content-Type` header should return a `415 unsupported_media_type` error.
 > - Too large payload according to the limit should return a `413 payload_too_large` error
 > - Wrong encoding should return a `420 unprocessable_entity` error
 > - Invalid CSV data should return a `420 unprocessable_entity` error